kearn77/python-retrosheet-project/project_summary/code_reference.md

 ```
 Figure 3 - RetroObject instantiation.

-The first method encountered after __init__ is bevent, which returns
+The first method encountered after __init__ is bevent, which returns<br/>
 play-by-play records as a list of lists.
-Bevent begins by changing the
+Bevent begins by changing the<br/>
-current working directory to the application directory, and it concludes by
+current working directory to the application directory, and it concludes by<br/>
 returning to the module level directory.
-This pattern is repeated for bgame
+This pattern is repeated for bgame<br/>
 and box.

-Six arguments may be passed to bevent, dictating the column numbers to be
+Six arguments may be passed to bevent, dictating the column numbers to be<br/>
-queried, the desired date range from which to pull information, and the
+queried, the desired date range from which to pull information, and the<br/>
 seasons requested by the caller.
-After assigning these variables to self, the
+After assigning these variables to self, the<br/>
-method runs a conditional statement to determine whether the caller passed
+method runs a conditional statement to determine whether the caller passed<br/>
 both a game id and start/end parameters to the method.
-If the caller passed
+If the caller passed<br/>
-both types of arguments, then the program warns that game id takes precedence
+both types of arguments, then the program warns that game id takes precedence<br/>
-over start and end, and only one record - that associated with the game id -
+over start and end, and only one record - that associated with the game id -<br/>
 will be returned.

-Subsequently, three variables are created - dateRange, output, and
+Subsequently, three variables are created - dateRange, output, and<br/>
 columnValidation.
-Bevent iterates over the years in dateRange with a for
+Bevent iterates over the years in dateRange with a for<br/>
-loop, running its executable for every year in the range and concatenating the
+loop, running its executable for every year in the range and concatenating the<br/>
-results to output.  __columnValidation, assigned to __columnPipe's output,
+results to output.  __columnValidation, assigned to __columnPipe's output,<br/>
 helps construct the query string passed into the run method.

-Once the loop has concluded, bevent uses the string method, "split," to
+Once the loop has concluded, bevent uses the string method, "split," to<br/>
-convert rawOutput into a list, with newline characters serving as the
+convert rawOutput into a list, with newline characters serving as the<br/>
 demarcation separating entries.
-Formatting changes are made to entries within
+Formatting changes are made to entries within<br/>
-output using a list comprehension and the string method "replace," and the
+output using a list comprehension and the string method "replace," and the<br/>
 program splits the list by comma, creating a list of lists.
-Finally, bevent
+Finally, bevent<br/>
-loops over every list in output, calling the __convertToInt method to change
+loops over every list in output, calling the __convertToInt method to change<br/>
 strings to integers, where appropriate.
 Output is returned to the caller.

 ```python